Did I say something stupid? Did I act in a weird way? What if people think I’m stupid, annoying, or just awkward?

 Your job situation, your relationship, or perhaps your skills and intelligence?
 Acknowledge what triggers uncertainty within you, and sort that out.
 Either accept the situation as it is or change it in some way.

 When you come to peace with your situation, you won’t need to worry about the reactions from others any longer.
 You have your own approval, and that’s all that matters.

 Instead of being afraid to create reactions – expect them.
 If you haven’t created a response in someone (positive or negative), you probably haven’t dared to be yourself fully.

 Don’t be scared of awakening feelings in others, even if they’re negative.
 You don’t have to agree with everyone, and they don’t have to agree with you.
 And that’s perfectly fine.

 10. Talk with the Person You Think Is Judging

-Many times, they are too caught up in their own life to even think about yours.
-Who knows, perhaps they’re worrying about what people like you think about them?
+Many times, they are too caught up in their own lives to even think about yours.
+Who knows, perhaps they’re worried about what people like you think about them?